 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

 Sesamoidectomy — surgical excision of the medial (tibial) or lateral (fibular) sesamoid bone of the first metatarsophalangeal joint — is the definitive treatment for avascular necrosis, osteomyelitis, irreparable fracture, and refractory sesamoiditis that has failed all conservative measures.
-The procedure carries a significant risk of iatrogenic hallux valgus (after tibial sesamoidectomy) or hallux varus (after fibular sesamoidectomy) from disruption of the flexor hallucis brevis tendon balance — and meticulous anatomical FHB repair and tendon rebalancing are the critical technical steps that determine whether the patient has a good functional result or an iatrogenic deformity worse than the original condition.
+The procedure carries a significant risk of iatrogenic hallux valgus (after tibial sesamoidectomy) or hallux varus (after fibular sesamoidectomy) from disruption of the flexor hallucis brevis tendon balance — and careful anatomical FHB repair and tendon rebalancing are the critical technical steps that determine whether the patient has a good functional result or an iatrogenic deformity worse than the original condition.

 Indications and Preoperative Planning